Hydrock/TransLatte/README.md

 Program are saving choice when program is closing.
 Window size are saving too.

+![TransLatte Icon](assets/example.jpg)

-Hide/Show window app hotkey: `Cmd+Option+Shift+T`
+Hide/Show window app hotkey: `Cmd+Option+Shift+T` or `Ctrl+Alt+Shift+T` (Windows)

 I strongly recommend that you add a redefinition of the hide/show program hotkeys by one key.
-You can do this using the Karabiner program.
+You can do this using the [Karabiner](https://karabiner-elements.pqrs.org/) program.
 Here's an article to help you.: <https://alfa-brain.com/blog/17ce8147-6d4a-469d-ac1b-cc0bfa67590a>

-![TransLatte Icon](assets/example.jpg)
+For Windows users, you can use [AutoHotkey](https://www.autohotkey.com/) as an alternative to Karabiner.
+It allows powerful key remapping and scripting.

 ## Prerequisites